 In the world of flooring, consumers have a plethora of options for how to best outfit their homes.
 From affordable laminate flooring to durable bamboo reed options, there are many materials to choose from, each with their own varieties and styles.
-As a premier lighting and carpet company in Michigan, the Shelby Design Center is here to help you narrow down the perfect material and style for your home flooring needs.
+As a premier lighting and flooring company in Michigan, the Shelby Design Center is here to help you narrow down the perfect material and style for your home flooring needs.
 Our carpet store in Shelby is here to provide optimal solutions for your unique style, supplying a vast inventory thanks to our Carpet One Floor & Home® cooperative.

-While our showroom and knowledgeable staff are here seven days a week to help customers find the best products at affordable prices, we understand that consumers like to do research before meeting with their local carpet suppliers.
+While our showroom and knowledgeable staff are here seven days a week to help customers find the best products at affordable prices, we understand that consumers like to do research before meeting with their local flooring suppliers.
 Today, we’ll begin to look at a few of the many types of flooring materials available to make your house into that dream home you’ve always wanted.
 When you’re ready to get the process started, be sure to stop by our lighting and carpet showroom!

 This elegant option provides a classic beauty that will last when taken care of properly.
 The sheer number of hardwood flooring styles available from many different tree species ensures that you have a wide selection to match the rest of the home.
 Each option provides superior durability, protecting against wear and tear.
 When your hardwood flooring begins to look a lot worse for wear after years of use, it can benefit from sanding and refinishing over and over again to maintain a beautiful finish.
 Easy to clean, easy on the eyes, hardwood can be a smart option for many consumers.